bzshang/af-concurrency-samples/README.md

 ### 11. Demonstrate Concurrent/Exclusive Scheduler Pair
 `ConcurrentExclusiveSchedulerPair` is a class introduced in the 4.5 version of the .NET Framework.
 The class consists of a pair of TPL `TaskScheduler`s.
 Concurrent-safe operations may be scheduled on the Concurrent scheduler; others may be scheduled on the Exclusive scheduler.
+This is essentially a TPL-based implementation of a reader/writer lock.

 To iterate on our previous example, we convert to ConcurrentExclusiveSchedulerPair, and use a `Parallel.For` overload that takes a `ParallelOptions`.
 The `ParallelOptions`